 Step 8: Create an Account on the COOLMenu

-Go to preview.lacool.co and click on “Create Account” or directly Create an Account here
+Go to prod.lacool.co and click on “Create Account” or directly Create an Account here

 - Type in your email and password